nawadarat/app/README.md

 - [ ] Make custom APIs (PHP/Node.js)
 - [ ] Batch Email Send from Action List
 - [ ] Auto Complete list with Accounts
+- [ ] Error Handling in account listing.
+AccountsService, return error to observable

 ## Notes
 * Had to declare the Navbar Component in the appModule because the routerLink did not work.
 I believe this is becuase it has something to do with lazy loading or child routes.